This article will cover 4 different ways to split a string into a list of characters. One of these methods uses split()

 List is: [‘c’, ‘o’, ‘d’, ‘i’, ‘p’, ‘p’, ‘a’]

-With list comprehension, an iterable can be easily converted to a list as shown below.
+Python list comprehension can be used to convert string to list of characters as shown below.

 Above program outputs